amd/ryzen-ai-documentation/docs/getstartex.rst

    python resnet_quantize.py

-This will generate quantized model using QDQ quant format and UInt8 activation type and Int8 weight type.
-After the run is complete, the quantized ONNX model ``resnet.qdq.U8S8.onnx`` is saved to models/resnet.qdq.U8S8.onnx.
+This generates a quantized model using QDQ quant format and UInt8 activation type and Int8 weight type.
+After the completion of the run, the quantized ONNX model ``resnet.qdq.U8S8.onnx`` is saved to models/resnet.qdq.U8S8.onnx.

 The :file:`resnet_quantize.py` file has ``quantize_static`` function (line 95) that applies static quantization to the model.